-• There are plenty of South Umpqua swimming spots along South Umpqua Road
+• Plenty of swimming spots are located along South Umpqua River

-The South Umpqua offers multiple recreational opportunities including camping, hiking, wildlife watching, rockhounding, swimming, fishing, kayaking, and rafting.
+The South Umpqua River offers a wide range of recreational opportunities, including camping, hiking, wildlife viewing, rockhounding, swimming, fishing, kayaking, and rafting.

-The upper South Umpqua River can be accessed via Douglas County Highway 1 from Canyonville and then South Umpqua Road in Tiller.
+Access to the upper South Umpqua River is available via Douglas County Highway 1 from Canyonville, followed by South Umpqua Road through Tiller.

 South Umpqua Swimming Holes

 The water of the South Fork of the Umpqua warms up quickly during the summer months.
-The beautiful river with numerous swimming holes and a lot of opportunities for camping makes the South Umpqua extremely popular in the summer months.
+The beautiful river, with numerous swimming holes and ample camping opportunities, makes the South Umpqua extremely popular in the summer months.

 Bridge at Days Creek